pythonphysics/versioned_dir/README.md

 * Item 3

 This is an extra line of text added to the copy of README.md in the cloned repository

+## Pull Requests

+I realised that I had to redo this pull request guide since to me it was the most confusing aspect of the entire thing